 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 I just love this site.
 So many great people out there that are willing to help us dummies that don't know or forget how to do things.
 Anyway, I was wondering if their is anyone that can tell me how to cover a photo album.
 The kind that is padded with quilting and fabric and can be trimmed with lace.
-You then can put a picture of someone on the front.

 I hope you can understand my directions, if not, maybe someone else can help describe it better than I can.

 I get the crib size rolled batting and hot glue it directly to the album.
 I also cut out poster board to cover the inside to hide the material "cut line".
 I cover the poster board with the same material as the oustide of the album.
 Cover the album with the fabric -- wrap it like a present.
 Then add the lace or beading to the inside edge and follow with the covered poster board.

 the first lady had it right just make sure you put your lace/binding in before you glue your insides back into it this gives a nice finished look

 Here's a couple of examples that might be helpful

 For my first born I was gifted a cute Pooh Bear themed covered photo album by my ex's great grandmother.
 I love it!
 It's so cute.
 I now have my second child and she had asked me where is her book.I would love for her to have a covered photo album so I want to learn how to make it.
 Can you please direct me to a tutorial?
 I haven't found one similar to it.

 Thrifty Fun has a section here www.thriftyfun.com/